solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 "We are preparing for Windows and SQL Server 2008/R2 end of support and would like to better understand our options for upgrade and migration."
 Sloane Peterson, Contoso Ltd CIO.

-[//]: <> (Linux Lift and Shift)
+**Helpdesk**

-In addition the Inventory Management system, their next critical application is the their customer support solution, including the Helpdesk.
+In addition the Claims Management system, their next critical application is the their customer support solution, including the Helpdesk.
 They have completed a cloud readiness assessment of the application and gathered the following information:

 - Helpdesk software is deployed on a single VM running a traditional LAMP stack (Linux, Apache, MySQL & PHP)